When is Tiradentes Day?

-Tiradentes Day in Brazil commemorates the execution of Brazilian national hero Joaquim Jose da Silva Xavier (16 August, 1746 - 21 April 1792).
+Tiradentes Day in Brazil commemorates the execution of Brazilian national hero Joaquim Jose da Silva Xavier.

 Xavier was a Brazilian revolutionary who, as a founder of the Inconfidência Mineira movement, fought for Brazilian independence and freedom from Portuguese colonial power.

-At the time, Portugal was imposing onerous tax burdens on the Brazilians, as they tried to maintain income from the colony despite declining levels of gold being mined.
+At the time, Portugal was imposing onerous tax burdens on the Brazilian people, as they tried to maintain income from the colony despite declining levels of gold being mined.

 Tiradentes hatched a plan to take to the streets and declare independence on a day when taxes were due.
 The plan was betrayed and the rebels were arrested in February 1789.

-During the subsequent trail, Tiradentes took full responsibility for the insurrection plot and executed by hanging on 21 April 1792.
-His body was quartered and his head displayed as a warning to other revolutionaries.
+During the subsequent trail, Tiradentes took full responsibility for the insurrection plot and was executed by hanging on 21 April 1792.
+His body was quartered and his head put on public display in his hometown of Vila Rica as a warning to other revolutionaries.

 His martyrdom led to Tiradentes becoming considered a national hero by the republicans of the 19th century, and his liberal ideas continued to influence Brazilian thinking until its independence, nearly 100 years after his death, in 1882.